hapax/hapax.github.io/assets/simple-physics.md

 This is called the *geometric mean*.
-Whenever you are dealing with estimates spread across different orders of magnitude, this is a better average to use than the *arithmetic mean* $(a+b)/2$.
+Whenever you are dealing with estimates spread across different orders of magnitude, this is better to use than the usual *arithmetic mean* $(a+b)/2$.

 Geometric means are useful for averaging an underestimate and an